zhoulinjun1994/Image-Retrieval/I_feature_extraction/tag/readme.md

 ```
-This folder includes the feature extraction algorithm.
+This folder includes the tag extraction algorithm.
 ```